 Strict rules are now in place to ensure that farmers measure and manage the effects of their farming on local water quality.

 Dr Melissa Robson of Landcare Research outlines the state of water quality in the Selwyn Te Waihora catchment.
+Learn all about the impact of sediment, phosphorus, nitrogen and bugs.

 Ron Pellow (South Island Dairy Development Corp) and David Birkett (arable farmer and chair of the Foundation for Arable Research) on the topic of 'farming within limits".